Suspect in Chicago-area parade shooting due in court to face 7 counts of murder

 The bloodshed in Illinois followed a recent string of deadly mass shootings that have renewed debate about gun safety in America, including an attack in which 19 school children and two teachers were killed in Uvalde, Texas, on May 24, just 10 days after 10 people were slain in a supermarket in a predominately Black neighborhood in Buffalo, New York.

-(Reporting by Brendan O'Brien and Tom Polansek; Additional reporting by Kanishka Singh, Jonathan Allen, Tyler Clifford, Christopher Gallagher, Christopher Walljasper and Doina Chiacu; Writing by Jonathan Allen and Steve Gorman; Editing by Robert Birsel)
+(Reporting by Brendan O'Brien and Tom Polansek; Additional reporting by Kanishka Singh, Jonathan Allen, Tyler Clifford, Christopher Gallagher, Christopher Walljasper and Doina Chiacu; Writing by Jonathan Allen and Steve Gorman; Editing by Robert Birsel and Chizu Nomiyama)

 ((brendan.obrien@thomsonreuters.com;))